vasilakisfil/Introspected-REST/README.md

 The actual solutions will come by the community

 This document is not for REST only.
-Given the recent advancements of REST-RFC-not compliant changes by the community, we need to see what's evolvable and what's not.
+Given the recent advancements of REST-RFC-not compliant changes by the community, we need to see what's evolvable and what's not. (maybe take it to a blog post)

 Our solution is by far **not** complete but we have set the basis for the community to experiment and come up with MicroType specs.